Nyungwe Forest Travel Guide for Nature Lovers

 • Primates: Chimpanzees, colobus monkeys, L’Hoest’s monkeys

-• Birds: Over 300 species, including rare Albertine Rift endemics
+• Birds: 300+ species including Albertine Rift endemics

 Top Things to Do in Nyungwe Forest